'This is Us' after show episode 14: 'That was Us'

 The 14th after show features executive producer Ken Olin and cast members Justin Hartley (Kevin) and Chrissy Metz (Kate).
 The group discusses show themes, such as taking your goals seriously, starting over, and lifelong commitment.

 This is Us is a drama that follows an extended family and the unique life struggles they each face.
-It airs Tuesdays at 9 p.m. on KING 5.
+It airs Tuesdays at 9 p.m. on KGW.
 Watch full episodes on nbc.com.

 Copyright 2017 KING